RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Orphaned data cleanup**

 This utility makes it possible to remove media files, gamelist.xml entries and custom collection entries that are orphaned, i.e. their corresponding game files no longer exist.
 How to use this utility is explained in more detail elsewhere in this document.

+**Create/update system directories**

+This utility will create all game system directories inside your ROM directory tree and it will also update all systeminfo.txt files.
+It works exactly as the _Create directories_ entry in the "no games" dialog shown on startup if no game files were found.
+It also works exactly as the --create-system-dirs command line option.
+To decrease application startup times it's recommended to delete the system directories you don't need after running this utility.

 **Rescan ROM directory**